ONLYOFFICE/build_tools/develop/README.md

 To change something in `sdkjs` do the following steps

-1) Edit source file.
+1)Edit source file.
 Let's insert an image url into each open document.
 Do the following command.

 Windows(cmd)